Kumari-Pragati/ViMSUIT/README.md

 **Stage 1 Results**

 Stage 1 contains outputs related to screen-level UI understanding and test case generation.
+Stage 1 prompt formulations and generation logic can be found directly in the associated IPYNB files, which contain the code used for UI description and test case generation.

 descriptions_txt/: Textual UI descriptions generated from screenshots, with one file per screen ID.